zaikio/zaikio-oauth_client/README.md

 ### Final Redirect

-The `new_authorization_url` which was used for the first initiation of the OAuth flow, accepts an optional parameter `origin: params[:origin]` which will then be used to redirect the user at the end of a completed & successful OAuth flow (in the CallbacksController).
+The `zaiku.new_session_path` which was used for the first initiation of the OAuth flow, accepts an optional parameter `origin: params[:origin]` which will then be used to redirect the user at the end of a completed & successful OAuth flow.